mawinkler/playground-one/docs/scenarios/endpoint-security/deep-security/ds-integrate-and-service-gateway.md

 ## Result and Benefits

-You now have control of the (simulated) on-premise environment via Vision One.
+You now have integrated your on-prem Deep Security instance to Vision One and enabled the XDR functionality.
+Your Deep Security is additionally integrated with the Service Gateway to streamline the network communication.

 🎉 Success 🎉